ChiahsinChu/toolbox/README.md

 Some python codes used for my project.
 Please feel free to reach me via email: **jiaxinzhu@stu.xmu.edu.cn** .

+## To-do list

+- [ ] exception capture class for all calculators
+- [ ] write class for workflow plotting

 ## Installation

 ```bash